 If you own or have found a home that needs a little (or a lot) of TLC, PrimeLending has the financing you need to make your “perfect home” dream come true.
-Our renovation remodeling loans allow you to roll the costs of repairs or upgrades into refinancing your current mortgage, or into the mortgage for the home you buy.
+A home renovation loan allows you to roll the costs of repairs or upgrades into refinancing your current mortgage, or into the mortgage for the home you buy.
 Benefits include:

 - One Loan: The loan covers the purchase or refinance amount, plus renovation costs